 At the graduate level, we offer thesis-based MA and PhD programs, both of which require ethnographic fieldwork.
 We also offer a coursework-based MA program which does not involve fieldwork and is designed to be completed in 12 months.

-With a current enrolment of 15 in the MA program and 18 in the PhD program and a mix of Canadian and international students, our graduate program is healthy and growing.
+With a current enrolment of 14 in the MA program and 17 in the PhD program and a mix of Canadian and international students, our graduate program is vibrant and growing.
 Our students benefit from the fact that we are a small department, which places a high priority on student supervision.
 Many of our former graduate students have gone on to become professional anthropologists.
 Others have used anthropology to build careers in fields such as journalism, filmmaking, and public policy.

 Memorial University offers competitive funding packages to academically eligible full-time graduate students, both Canadian and international.
-The award is an additional amount of $5000 per year for up to four years.
-Also, our students have a strong record of obtaining graduate funding, both from competitions within the university and from independent organizations, such as the Social Sciences and Humanities Research Council (SSHRC), The Institute of Social and Economic Research (ISER), and the Wenner Gren Foundation.
+Our students also have a strong record of obtaining additional funding, both from competitions within the university and from independent organizations, such as the Social Sciences and Humanities Research Council (SSHRC), The Institute of Social and Economic Research (ISER), and the Wenner Gren Foundation.

 Graduate students at Memorial have access to a world class university library which houses numerous special collections dealing with Atlantic Canada and Western Europe.
 These include those stored at the Maritime History Archive, the Institute for Social and Economic Research (ISER), and the Centre for Newfoundland Studies.
 Many visiting scholars have remarked that Memorial's outstanding library resources more than compensate for its relative geographic isolation from larger research centres.

-In recent decades, the department has placed a strong emphasis on the use of film and video in our research projects and has established a Visual Anthropology Unit, comprised of several faculty members and graduate students.
-A number of graduate students have been able to produce ethnographic films to accompany their thesis research.
+In recent decades, some students have also begun to use of film and video in their research projects and the department has established a Visual Anthropology Unit, comprised of several faculty members and graduate students.
+Several graduate students have been able to produce ethnographic films to accompany their thesis research projects.
 All graduate students have access to the Digital Research Centre for Qualitative Fieldwork, which houses a range of recording and processing equipment, including audio and video recorders and editing equipment, as well as a highly skilled full-time staff member to provide technical support and training.